$2 trillion wasn’t enough: Lawmakers already eyeing another coronavirus response bill

 Democrats, in a fourth stimulus package, are reportedly seeking additional funding for the Supplemental Nutrition Assistance Program (SNAP), also known as food stamps, as well as emissions restrictions on airlines — a measure that was blocked from inclusion in the package passed last week.

-Pelosi also said that she planned to push for pension protections.
-"Pension protections — we had a protection in the legislation.
-It was supported by everyone,” Pelosi said on the House floor this weekend, noting it had support from President Trump but that Senate Majority Leader Mitch McConnell, R-Ky., said he would save it.
-“So that's why I'm mentioning it, for the next bill," Pelosi said.
+Pelosi also said that she planned to push for pension protections which did not make it into phase three of the stimulus package.
+Pelosi said last week that pension protections were supported by President Trump, but that Senate Majority Leader Mitch McConnell, R-Ky., said he would save it for another piece of legislation.

 USUAL FISCAL HAWKS MUTED, MUZZLED AS CORONAVIRUS BILL POISED TO SWELL DEFICIT